| Exam Name | Florida Civic Literacy Exam Practice Test – 2026 Updated |

 Answer: B

-Rationale: This case established the Supreme Court’s power to declare laws unconstitutional.**
+Rationale: This case established the Supreme Court’s power to declare laws unconstitutional.** - What does the 22nd Amendment limit?

 A. Voting rights